drstrange11/node-weather-site/README.md

 # node-weather-site
-POC for Advanced node.js integrated with express
+POC for Advanced node.js integrated with express.